IainMcHugh/milestone-project-1/README.md

 -   The initial mountain vertical animation seems to offset the overall height of the site.
 I was able to remove this offset with a max-height set on the body, however further investigation is needed in order to correct for this bug.

+-   Both the actionable buttons on the shop items and the form submission button act as dummy buttons as there is no JavaScript implemented to handle button clicks.
+Currently clicking these buttons results in no action on the site.

 -   When testing on multiple browsers, it was observed that smooth scrolling was not active on Safari.
 Smooth scrolling is not supported by Safari and to obtain this effect would require JavaScript.

+## Future Features

+-   In the future I would like to implement JavaScript so a user can submit a form and generate an email from it.

+-   In the future I would also like to implement authentication and backend services, as this would allow users to save items to their cart, as well as the site holder to dynamically update their shop items without having to redeploy the site for new product ranges.

+-   Without a backend service implemented, and with sufficient items available within the shop, it would be possible to categorise shop items and even implement routing features so the user could browse specific clothing categories.

+-   I would also like to implement filtering on shop items.
+It would allow users to select ranges and also order items by certain criteria.

 ## Deployment